Tanoti/sphinxcontrib-autosaltsls/docs/configuration.rst

                 autosaltsls_sources = '/srv/salt'

-        2. As a list of paths if you want to accept all the default source settings (see `Source Settings`_):
+        2. As a list of paths if you want to accept all the default source settings:

             .. code-block:: python

                 autosaltsls_sources = ['states', 'pillar']

-        3. As a dict of source location to its settings:
+        3. As a dict of source location to its settings (see :ref:`Source Settings`):

             .. code-block:: python